expo/expo/docs/pages/versions/unversioned/workflow/exploring-managed-workflow.md

 > _Note: These are actually screenshots from [Sindre Sorhus'](https://github.com/sindresorhus) open source app [Blear](https://sindresorhus.com/blear/), but let's pretend they are mockups for the sake of demonstration._

-We can tell from looking at the mockups that for this app we’ll need a camera, access to permissions, some way to apply effects to an image, and a way to access the device media library to select images and to save images to an album.
+We can tell from looking at the mockups that we’ll need a camera, access to permissions, some way to apply effects to an image, and a way to access the device media library to select images and to save images to an album.
 We can find equivalents for this by scrolling through the API reference.

 <Video file="exploring-managed/search.mp4" />